Published Jul 20, 2022

 Understanding Medicare Part B Coverage

-Under Medicare Part B, Medicare beneficiaries pay 20% of the Medicare-approved amount for the rental of both the CPAP machine and the purchase of related CPAP accessories and equipment such as a face mask and tubing.
+Under Medicare Part B, Medicare beneficiaries pay 20% of the Medicare-approved amount for the rental of the CPAP machine and associated CPAP equipment.
 The Medicare Part B deductible applies.

 Medicare pays the CPAP machine supplier during the rental period of the device.
 Medicare will cover up to 13 months of CPAP rental.
 After that 13-month period, a beneficiary will then own the CPAP device.
 Do note, the supplier must be enrolled in Medicare in order for Medicare to cover the CPAP machine and associated supplies.